emilynomura1/gitpod-dash-1050-final/README.md

-# Data Science Web Application Project - NFL Weather Data
+# DS Web Application Project: NFL Weather Data

 ## Description
 This project is for the [Brown University Data Science](https://www.brown.edu/initiatives/data-science/masters-degree) Master's course, DATA 1050 - Data Engineering.
 The purpose of the project is to develop a database-backed website that provides the results of a particular data science project.